Degenerate coupled-cluster theory: Numerical Tests

 The CIS $=$ IP-EOM-CCS $=$ $\Delta$MP1 roots exist only for the Koopmans IPs and their results correspond to the HF orbital energies (the signs reversed) as per the Koopmans theorem.
 The agreement is excellent for the first IP owing to the well-known systematic cancellation of correlation and orbital relaxation errors.\cite{szabo} The agreement is less good for the second IP likely because of its noticeable two-electron character.
 The 2h-1p CISD method is poor with errors in excess of 1 eV for all shown IPs.
 IP-EOM-CCSD erases these large error nearly completely for the first IP, but it brings about only modest improvements for the satellite IPs and second Koopmans IP, whose destination states have, respectively, dominant and appreciable two-electron character.

 $\Delta$CC theory displays remarkable performance for all IPs.
 Their results are practically converged at the $\Delta$CCSD level (errors less than 0.08 eV).
-The same goes to the results of the SUMRCC calculations beyond singles.
+The same goes to the results of the QCC calculations beyond singles.

 The $\Delta$MP series seems convergent for all IPs.
 We shall explore higher-order $\Delta$MP methods in what follows.

 Figures \ref{fig:BH_STO3G_all}--\ref{fig:BH_STO3G_core} extend the analysis on the BH molecule's IPs to higher-order $\Delta$MP and MBGF calculations through the nineteenth order.
 (This is an all-electron calculation with the minimal basis set and differs from the preceding one.)